thehapax/bitshares.foundation/_workers/2019-03-atomic-cross-chain-swaps.md

 Provided that ACCS is based on HTLCs which has been approved with BSIP44 and is currently in TESTNET for review by the community, we would like to point out that our work on the proposed framework highly depends on the successful deployment into MAINNET.

-Since, BSIP44 is installed on the public testnet, we have a starting point for our implementation and integration with a local development-instance of the BitShares Blockchain.
+Since BSIP44 is installed on the public testnet, we have a starting point for our implementation and integration with a local development-instance of the BitShares Blockchain.
 Ideally, we can provide a working demo prior to MAINNET deployment.

 Furthermore, this framework highly depends on the HTLC implementation on other blockchains.
 Since we intend to integrate with Ethereum first, we may need to first audit existing smart contracts that implement HTLC which could lead to adaptation of our milestones and timelines.